Marco-Puig/ClubIt-App/README.md

 Have all of your clubs, chats, and events all in one application!

+This app is being developed as a submission for the Google Solution Challenge 2022.

 ## Design and Overview

 ![ic_launcher](https://user-images.githubusercontent.com/90495366/155856225-57277156-dd71-4018-8440-02fc7f4b104f.png)

+## Features and Roadmap

+Design and planning - (Done)

+Login/Sign-up using Firebase - (Done)

+Create/Join Clubs - (WIP)

+Notifications - (WIP)

+Chatting System (Usernames, Groupchats) - (WIP)

+Explore Clubs - (If qualified for Top 50 or as a post-release feature)

 ## Getting Started with Flutter